The Best Aerospace and Defense ETFs to Buy

 Profit and prosper with the best of expert advice - straight to your e-mail.

-This was likely influenced by ongoing concerns about Russian President Vladimir Putin's expansionist ambitions, alongside renewed pressure from a second Trump administration that has been vocally critical about America's outsized role in NATO.
+That move was likely influenced by concerns about Russian President Vladimir Putin's expansionist ambitions, as well as pressure from President Donald Trump about America's outsized role in NATO.

 Together, these developments have created strong tailwinds for aerospace and defense ETFs, which attracted significant inflows in 2024 and 2025.